‘Attack On Titan’ Season 2 News: Anime To Stray From Manga, Season 3 Hinted

 Additionally, in a brand new interview streamed by Funimation and shared by Aniplus-Asia, Attack on Titan Season 2 director Masashi Koizuka emphasized his commitment to render the story into the anime as precisely as they could.

 “Looking at the depth of Mr. Isayama’s work, or rather Attack on Titan again, you can’t see the bottom, but a work with that much power cuts deep.
-Of course, the content of the original work is getting progressively deeper, so I’d like to incorporate that into the show as much and as wonderfully as possible.
+Of course, the content of the original work is getting progressively deeper, so I’d like to incorporate that into the show as much and as wonderfully as possible.”

 Attack on Titan Season 2 is expected to begin with the Clash of the Titans story arc from the manga.
-It is unclear how many arcs it will cover though; the first one squeezed four story arcs in 25 episodes.
+It is unclear how many arcs it will cover, though; the first one squeezed four story arcs in 25 episodes.

 What fans should know is that the new season of the anime will not be able to catch up with the recent developments in the manga.
 This is what Koizuka revealed in the abovementioned Attack on Titan interview.